Sumanmaharana99/AssignmentA2/README.md

-Assignment completed - Used MERN for development and CORS for CROSS ORIGIN RESOURCE SHARING
+Assignment completed - Used MERN for development and Tailwind CSS